11-Plus Mathematics: Understanding Fractions

 Adding and Subtracting Fractions

-When adding or subtracting fractions with different denominators, convert them to a common denominator first.
+When adding or subtracting fractions with different denominators, find a common denominator first.

 Worked Example